What is a Product?

 Means of Customer Satisfaction

 Product is the means of customer satisfaction.
-Product is what using consumers or any business buyers satisfy their needs and wants.
+Product is what consumers or any business buyers satisfy their needs and wants.
 Let’s say food is what fulfills our hunger needs.

 Heart of Marketing Mix